KenCrest Delaware Birth-to-3 Mission

 KenCrest has been providing services to children and their families in the state of Delaware since 2010.
-We support children from birth to age 3 and their families in the state of Delaware with a variety of services available in New Castle, Kent, Sussex, New Milford, and Newark.
+We support children from birth to age 3 and their families in the state of Delaware with a variety of services available in New Castle, Kent, and Sussex Counties.

 KenCrest demonstrates best practices in the field of Early Intervention and supports a team approach when working with children and their families.
 All services focus on the concerns of the family or caregiver and the daily routines of the child.